brian4548/video-player/README.md

-# Youtube player
+# Youtube player.

-Utilizes the youtube v3 api, Semantic-ui, axios, and hooks.
+Utilizes the YouTube v3 API, Semantic-ui, Axios, and Hooks.

 <img src="https://i.imgur.com/RdaLecM.png" />

-## How to use
+## How to use.

 https://video-player-rmnb8owyc-brian4548.vercel.app/

-Click link above -> Type what you want to search -> Hit enter -> Play video or click videos on the side bar to play that.
+Click the link above -> Type what you want to search -> Hit enter -> Play video or click videos on the side bar to play that.

-## cominc soon:
+## coming soon:

 * Sign-in
 * UI changes